Skip to content

 General details

-The landing page name and description are used to search for the page in your internal workspace.
-These won’t be visible to your customers.
+Enter a name and description for the landing page.
+These details are used to search for the page in your internal workspace.
+They won’t be visible to your customers.

 Site details